top of page

 A Faith-Filled Supernatural Birth Story: Trusting God in Childbirth and Motherhood

-Two summers ago, I found myself pregnant alongside a small cluster of women from our church—four of us walking through pregnancy, anticipation, and prayer together, due within weeks of one another.
+Two summers ago, I found myself pregnant alongside a small group of women from our church.
+Four of us were walking through pregnancy, anticipation, and prayer together, all due within weeks of one another.
 In that sacred overlap of timing, God knit friendships that would carry us through labor, birth, and the early days of motherhood.
 My dear friend’s story, which you’re about to read, is one of those gifts.
 It is a testimony of trust, surrender, and the unmistakable presence of God in childbirth.
 I share her supernatural birth story because I believe deeply that what God did was not a fluke—not for her, and not for me—but an invitation.
 An invitation for more of God’s daughters to experience the joy of motherhood that begins not after birth, but in it.

 Close-up of a baby holding an adult's finger.
 Soft focus, white and beige tones, conveying warmth and tenderness.